 - A character who has anxiety might carry something to squeeze or fiddle with to occupy their mind in stressful situations.

-- A character who has lost a parent or other loved one might constantly wear or carry an item that reminds them of that person daily.
+- A character who has lost a parent or other loved one might wear or carry an item that reminds them of that person daily.

-Thee items can be indicative of a bad habit, a nervous tick, or something in which your character finds comfort.
+These items can be indicative of a bad habit, a nervous tick, or something in which your character finds comfort.

-5. Background and Past
+5. Discover the Background and Past

 It should be known in full by you as a writer.
 It should also be known, as necessary, by the readers.
 Reveal things about their past as it becomes vital to the story.